-Dallas sits in a suburban-balance sweet spot: enough visitor demand to support short-term rental, but entry prices low enough (a 2-bed apartment median around $163,092 versus $235,000 for a Texas 3-bed house) that yields hold up.
-The numbers below are city medians across 83 ZIP codes spanning Pleasant Grove in the south through Addison and Coppell in the north, so your specific neighbourhood may sit well above or below these figures.
+Dallas sits in a suburban-balance sweet spot: enough visitor demand to support short-term rental, but entry prices low enough (a 2-bed apartment median around $163,000 versus about $235,000 for a Texas 3-bed house) that yields hold up.
+The numbers below are city medians across 83 ZIP codes spanning Pleasant Grove in the south through Addison and Coppell in the north, so your specific neighborhood may sit well above or below these figures.

 Apartments Lead Both Short-Term and Long-Term Yield in Dallas